hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/Communication-Protocols/UDS.md

 Depending on the active session, some request(s) (e.g., service(s)) may not be supported.

-The following are standardized session(s), which may be extended with VM-specific session(s).
+The following are standardized session(s), which may be extended with VM-defined session(s).
 * *Default* (ID: `0x1`)
 	* This is the default session, upon reset.
 * *Programming* (ID: `0x2`)